 You’re probably very familiar with the products and services your company offers – from pricing to features to benefits.
 But how familiar are you with the user experience of those products and services?
 And if you are familiar, how much time do you and your team spend exploring that experience and testing your assumptions?
 The user experience is undoubtedly crucial to the success of your product or service but what are you doing to improve that experience?
 And what are those changes and improvements based on?

 You guessed it!
 We’ll be talking about customer journey mapping (also known as user journey mapping).
 This process can help you verify moments of truth (more about them further below), segment the user experience into touchpoints or events, increase overall empathy for your users and serve as a great conversation starter that will jumpstart shared understanding in your organization.
-At the end, we’ll share with you our customer journey map template that you can use to easily create one yourself.

 Some readers may be more familiar with customer journey maps than others.
 Whether you’re just now entering the world of UX or you have years of experience behind you, we guarantee you’ll find value in customer journey mapping.